 Most science fairs have rules for displays.
 Size of the display board is often regulated.
 Photographs of people's faces are usually not allowed.
 To discourage judge bias, student names are also generally not allowed on the front of display boards.
 Presentation styles may vary from one project to another.
-One format is illustrated below.
+One format is illustrated on the following page.